kode4food/interpol/doc/Language_Reference.md

 ```

 ## Expressions
 Expressions are the building blocks of Interpol statements.
-This section outlines the available expression operators, listing them from highest (literals) to lowest (interpolation) precendence.
+This section outlines the available expression operators, listing them from highest (literals) to lowest (interpolation) precedence.

 ### Literals